cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-and-javascript-timing-events.md

 So, here is a simple Pomodoro example which sends you message periodically (when working and timeout sets start/end).
 I do not consider this bot program as worthy for a GitHub repository, if I will later, I put the codes there and I put a link here.

+*EDIT (04.06.2020)*: I pushed the codes into GitHub, [here](https://github.com/cademirci/pomodoro-bot).
+The codes there and here in the blog post are a bit different, because I separated countdown clock and the main function codes for this post.
+The logics are same.

 ```javascript
 const Discord = require('discord.js');
 const bot = new Discord.Client();